 Throughout the changing nature of this unprecedented situation, the fund managers will be convening regional social service providers in order to identify shifts in community needs and address any gaps in crucial services.

-A Designation Steering Group made up of governmental leaders, philanthropists and board members from GGUW and BACF.
+A Designation Steering Group made up of governmental leaders, philanthropists, and board members from GGUW and OVCF.
 An online application process in place.
 The Designation Steering Group will meet weekly to review applications and approve distributions.

 To apply for funding, click the button below.